 Separate Your “Must-Haves” From Your “Nice-to-Haves”

-Once you’ve completed your wish list, identify your non-negotiables.
+Once you've completed your wish list, identify your non-negotiables.
 For example, maybe your heart is set on a property overlooking the water.
-Or maybe you just can’t stand the idea of having neighbours nearby.
-Some people just don’t like the idea of a property on a highway.
+Or maybe you just can't stand the idea of having neighbors nearby.
+Some people just don't like the idea of a property on a highway.
+Or they have non-negotiable needs when it comes to off grid toilets.

-Keep in mind that many “nice-to-haves” can be added later.
-But you can’t change property location, size, and exposure for sun and wind.
+Keep in mind that many "nice-to-haves" can be added later.
+But you can't change property location, size, and exposure to sun and wind.

 - Is it up to code?
 This is important for property insurance and financing (if you plan on getting either/both).

 - Is it insurable?
-Not all off the grid homes are.
+Not all off the grid homes are due to off grid fire protection options.

 - Does it need at least a 20% down payment?
 Not all financial institutions will finance off the grid properties, especially if they’re far from a water source or fire department.